 As you sail into your final stop of Budapest you will be in awe of the incredibly scenic waterfront and will love exploring this historic, and exciting city.

 2. Cruise Three Rivers

 The Main River will then carry you through a fascinating series of locks to the Main-Danube Canal.
-Once on the famous blue Danube you will continue through east Germany and into Austria and finally Hungary.
-Along the way there will be more castles and vineyards and stops at some of the famous cities and charming quieter towns of Europe.
+Once on the famous blue Danube, you will continue through east Germany and into Austria and finally Hungary.
+Along the way, there will be more castles and vineyards and stops at some of the famous cities and charming quieter towns in Europe.

 3. Admire Amsterdam